 A formal lead-management process is about eliminating the “throw-it-over-the-wall” mentality for good.
 As a result, comprehensive lead management means a clear commitment not only to generating leads, but also to planning, routing, qualifying, and nurturing the leads.

-Before you proceed, clearly document your policies for data management, including the storage, distribution, and archiving of lead and contact data.
+Before you proceed with your lead management solutions, clearly document your policies for data management, including the storage, distribution, and archiving of lead and contact data.

 2. Include all demand-generation stakeholders in crafting your strategy

 It cannot be stated strongly enough: Lead management is not the exclusive province of the marketing organization.
 Involving the entire demand-generation chain, from the first strategic planning session, will enhance your success.